-To learn more about support programs available and how we can support your student with learning differences, please contact Kathy Boles, Director of Exceptional Learners, email@example.com.
+To learn more about support programs available and how we can support your student with learning differences, please contact email@example.com

 RESOURCES FOR PARENTS

-Hand In Hand Options is committed to ensuring that all students in our Catholic schools achieve their full potential.
+The Catholic Schools Office is committed to ensuring that all students in our schools achieve their full potential.
 We understand the important partnership that we share with our families.
-Below are a few parent resources for supporting your students.
+Below are a few parent resources for supporting your children.

 - 5 Resources for Parents of Children with Learning Disabilities

 - Information and Resources for Parents of Children with ADHD